intrig-unicamp/cg-classifier/README.md

 ## Getting started

 ### Dataset and features used
-The cloud gaming dataset used in this project is taken from paper: <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10154417&casa_token=THUhgh5H01cAAAAA:8aV2n4G9SiYREKPPHuOJRFMmkK5Zf_NC1faiqMW3OP9fGGG6mx7QSTEjyeYRccToOsXSca6Ppy0&tag=1">Efficient Identification of Cloud Gaming Traffic at the Edge</a> , and can be downloaded from this link: <a href="https://cloud-gaming-traces.lhs.loria.fr/data.html">here</a>
+The cloud gaming dataset used in this project is taken from paper: <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10154417&casa_token=THUhgh5H01cAAAAA:8aV2n4G9SiYREKPPHuOJRFMmkK5Zf_NC1faiqMW3OP9fGGG6mx7QSTEjyeYRccToOsXSca6Ppy0&tag=1">here</a> , and can be downloaded from this link: <a href="https://cloud-gaming-traces.lhs.loria.fr/data.html">here</a>